panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 ### 4.2 Arrow function

-The arrow function behaves the same way as a regular function, with one useful exception.
+The way you can return value from the arrow function behaves the same way as a regular function, with one useful exception.

 If the arrow function contains a single expression, and you omit the curly braces, then the expression is explicitly returned.